kveratis/ErrorOrDotNetFramework/README.md

 If you have any questions, comments, or suggestions, please open an issue or create a pull request 🙂

-# Credits 🙏

-- [OneOf](https://github.com/mcintyre321/OneOf/tree/master/OneOf) - An awesome library which provides F# style discriminated unions behavior for C#

 # License 🪪

-This project is licensed under the terms of the [MIT](https://github.com/mantinband/error-or/blob/main/LICENSE) license.
+This project is licensed under the terms of the [MIT](https://github.com/kveratis/ErrorOrDotNetFramework/blob/main/LICENSE) license.